PacoReinaCampo/MPSoC-DV/quality/tex/support/chapters/chapter5.md

 - Format (e.g., language, software version) and media (e.g., paper, electronic).
 - Review and approval for suitability and adequacy.

-## Control of Documented Information
+## CONTROL OF DOCUMENTED INFORMATION

 Documented information must be controlled to ensure it is: